RWTH-HPC/CMake-codecov/README.md

 ## License

-CMake-codecov is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful,but **WITHOUT ANY WARRANTY**; without even the implied warranty of **MERCHANTABILITY** or **FITNESS FOR A PARTICULAR PURPOSE**.
-See the GNU General Public License for more details.
-A Copy of the GPL can be found in the [LICENSE](LICENSE) file.
+CMake-codecov is released under the 3-clause BSD license.
+See the [LICENSE](LICENSE) file for more information.

-Copyright (c) 2015-2016 RWTH Aachen University, Federal Republic of Germany.
+Copyright &copy; 2015-2016 RWTH Aachen University, Federal Republic of Germany.